roccodev/bdat-rs/docs/MODERN.md

 ## String table

 The string table is a sequence of hashes and strings.
-Column and table names expect to read a hash, while String/Debug String row values expect nul-terminated strings.

-For some reason, the first byte is always 0.
+If the first byte of the string table is zero, then the table and column names are hashed.
+Otherwise, no additional first byte is added, and they are represented as nul-terminated C strings.

+Strings from row values are always in plain text.

-The table name is hashed and is always the first entry.
+The table name is always the first entry.
 The second entry is also reserved.
 Language BDATs leave it empty (0), but it is populated in game BDATs (it's possibly a debug name).

 ## Debug sections (1.3.0)